imaradio/community-origin/README.md

 PRs must be reviewed by _@imaradio_ (aka _@\_radio\__ on Discord) or _@musicalbench28_ (_@musicalbench282_ on Discord).

-You cannot edit the "Idea & Rules" section of the README, anything else is fair game.
+You cannot edit the "Idea & Rules" section of the README, or the LICENSE file.
+Anything else is fair game.